vllm-project/vllm/docs/source/getting_started/nginx-loadbalancer.rst

 * If you have your HuggingFace models cached somewhere else, update ``hf_cache_dir`` below.
 * If you don't have an existing HuggingFace cache you will want to start ``vllm0`` and wait for the model to complete downloading and the server to be ready.
 This will ensure that ``vllm1`` can leverage the model you just downloaded and it won't have to be downloaded again.
 * The below example assumes a machine where socket 0 has cores 0-47 and socket 1 has cores 48-95.
 Adjust as needed for your application.
+* Adjust the model name that you want to use in your vLLM servers if you don't want to use ``Llama-2-7b-chat-hf``.

 .. code-block:: console